Why Dogs Circle Before They Lay Down?

 In some cases, excessive circling may relate to anxiety, neurological imbalance, or canine cognitive dysfunction (often compared to dementia in aging dogs).

 It can also be linked to joint degeneration, spinal discomfort, or ear infections affecting balance.
-A sudden behavior change is always more concerning than a lifelong pattern.
+A sudden behaviour change is always more concerning than a lifelong pattern.

 Normal vs. Abnormal Circling